roylarsen/website_gen/personal/content/posts/proxmox-cloud.md

 beyond a stopgap until I get cloud-init working.

 Plus, I'm pretty sure cloud-init will be a better solution for when I want to experiment with building LXC containers.

+### Update 3, nerds

+So, I've been neglecting my blog because I'm a dummy.

+I've actually written my patch for the proxmox provider and have been using it in my homelab for a while at this point.

+It was pretty cool, I got to learn how to do list comprehensions and now I can easily spin up new VMs in my lab!